MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

     ```

 1. Edit the prompt to achieve the following:
-   1. Analyses the conversation history, and the user's statement to return a sensible response to the user.
+   1. Analyse the conversation history, and the user's statement to return a sensible response to the user.
    1. The **Movie Guru** app has fully fictional data.
 No real movies, actors, directors are used.
 Make sure that the model doesn't start returning data from the movies in the real world.
 To do this, you will need to instruct the model to only use data from the context documents you send.
    1. If the user's message doesn't require any movie information being returned, then the response doesn't return any movies.
-Eg: "hello", "thanks".
+Eg: *hello*, *thanks*.
    1. If the user's message requires  movie information being returned, then the response returns a list of movies/relevant information.
-Eg: "how me some horror films", *tell me about the movie xyz*.
+Eg: *how me some horror films*, *tell me about the movie xyz*.
    1. [New task in prompt engineering] Ensure that the LLM stays true to it's task.
 That is the user cannot change it's purpose through a cratfy query (jailbreaking).
 For example:

     ```text